palkan/action_policy/docs/reasons.md

 # Failure Reasons

-When you have complex policy rules it could be helpful to have an ability to distinguish between the reasons why authorization was rejected.
+When you have complex policy rules, it could be helpful to have an ability to define an exact reason for why a specific authorization was rejected.

-It's escepially helpful when you compose policies (i.e. use one policy within another).
+It is especially helpful when you compose policies (i.e., use one policy within another).

 Action Policy allows you to track failed `allowed_to?` checks in your rules.